-Our Group employs an Enterprise-Wide Risk Management (EWRM) framework as a standardised approach to effectively manage our risks and opportunities.
-The EWRM framework provides our Board and management with tools to anticipate and manage both the existing and potential risks, taking into consideration changing risk profiles as dictated by changes in business strategies, the external environment and regulatory environment.
+Our Group employs a Group Enterprise-Wide Risk Management (EWRM) framework as a standardised approach to effectively manage our risks and opportunities.
+The Group EWRM framework provides our Board and management with tools to anticipate and manage both the existing and potential risks, taking into consideration changing risk profiles as dictated by changes in business strategies, the external environment and/or regulatory environment.